 - Mean Boss: Jesus makes no secret about what a prick he is.
 Gregory distances himself from his own people, sacrifices them at the drop of a hat and puts himself above all others.

 - Non-Action Guy: He's not a fighter.
+In fact, Season 7 reveals that he's never even killed a walker.

 - Not-So-Harmless Villain: